 Snapper, a New Zealand based transport ticketing service provider, wanted to be more like a city, and less like a bureaucratic corporation.
-In a city, people and businesses are self-organizing.
+In a city, people and businesses are self-organising.

-A year ago things were already going well.
+In 2016 things were already going well.
 There was a culture of collaboration and respect, and a true passion for transport.
 People were respected and in control of how they worked.
 But the company had an eye on the future and knew there were challenges ahead.

 Snapper foresaw success and growth – and were well aware of the pitfalls involved in scaling up.
 So they wanted a foundation that would let them add people without adding pain.